Inventory Visibility for Landscape Supply Businesses

 Landscape supply is not general distribution, and the operational complexity does not respond well to generic solutions.

 You are managing inventory measured in tons and yards, not units and cases.
 Bulk materials like mulch, topsoil, and aggregates are sold by weight and volume, priced by season, and fulfilled by the scoop, the yard, or the truckload.
-Your counter staff need to know what is actually in the yard right now, not what was entered three days ago.
+Your counter staff need to know what is available in the yard, not what was entered three days ago.

 Contractor accounts add another layer.
 Your best customers expect pricing that reflects their volume commitments, orders ready when their crew arrives, and invoice visibility without calling your office.
 As you add branches, these expectations become harder to meet consistently.